ajcwebdev/ajcwebdevblog/content/blog/ajcwebdev/redwood-fauna-tutorial/index.md

 Jekyll works by:
 1. Taking a template directory representing the raw form of a website
 2. Running it through Textile and Liquid converters
-3. Spiting out a complete, static website
+3. Spitting out a complete, static website
 4. Serving with Apache or similar web server

 In 2014, Mathias Biilmann Christensen created [staticgen.com](http://mathias-biilmann.net/posts/2014/07/01/staticgen), a leaderboard of top open-source static site generators.
 Mathias was inspired by the Git-centered workflow and static site generation Jekyll enabled.
 He wanted to build a company to help developers easily deploy their code and co-founded Netlify with his childhood friend Christian Bach in December 2014.
 Tom Preston-Werner was an early investor in Netlify.